GoldenStack/trove/README.md

 Plus, it has a convenient API, emphasizes immutable data structures, and supports full serialization and deserialization of all formats supported by Configurate, including JSON and YAML.

-The two modules are Core and Minestom.
-The Core module contains the basic functioning pieces of the library, while Minestom contains a nearly full implementation for Minecraft's loot tables for Minestom.
+The two modules are `core` and `minestom`.
+The `core` module contains the basic functioning pieces of the library, while `minestom` contains a nearly full implementation for Minecraft's loot tables for Minestom.

 ---